South Africa’s case drop may show Omicron peak has passed - The Boston Globe

 Gauteng province saw its numbers start sharply rising in mid-November.
 Scientists doing genetic sequencing quickly identified the new, highly mutated Omicron variant that was announced to the world on Nov.
 25.

 Significantly more transmissible, Omicron quickly achieved dominance in South Africa.
-An estimated 90% of COVID-19 cases in Gauteng province since mid-November have been Omicron, according to tests.
+An estimated 90 percent of COVID-19 cases in Gauteng province since mid-November have been Omicron, according to tests.

 Advertisement

-And the world seems to be quickly following, with Omicron already surpassing the delta variant as the dominant coronavirus strain in some countries.
-In the US, Omicron accounted for 73% of new infections last week, health officials said — and the variant is responsible for an estimated 90% or more of new infections in the New York area, the Southeast, the industrial Midwest and the Pacific Northwest.
+And the world seems to be quickly following, with Omicron already surpassing the Delta variant as the dominant coronavirus strain in some countries.
+In the US, Omicron accounted for 73 percent of new infections last week, health officials said — and the variant is responsible for an estimated 90 percent or more of new infections in the New York area, the Southeast, the industrial Midwest, and the Pacific Northwest.

-Confirmed coronavirus cases in the U.K. have surged by 60% in a week as Omicron overtook delta as the dominant variant there.
+Confirmed coronavirus cases in the UK have surged by 60 percent in a week as Omicron overtook Delta as the dominant variant there.
 Worldwide, the variant has been detected in at least 89 countries, according to the World Health Organization.

 But then cases in Gauteng started falling.
 After reaching 16,000 new infections on Dec.
 12, the province's numbers have steadily dropped, to just over 3,300 cases Tuesday.